-CCL is a tax on the taxable supply of specified energy products (taxable commodities) for use as fuels that is for lighting, heating and power, by business consumers including consumers in:
+The main rates of CCL tax the supply of specified energy products ('taxable commodities') such as electricity, gas and coal for use as fuels (that is for lighting, heating and power) by business consumers, including consumers in:

-CCL does not apply to taxable commodities supplied for use by domestic consumers or to charities for non-business use.
+The main rates of CCL do not apply to taxable commodities supplied for use by domestic consumers, or by charities for non-business use.